AdiPat/ask-yogi/README.md

 ## Licence

-Yoga API is distributed under the MIT License.
+Ask Yoga is distributed under the MIT License.
 Refer to the LICENSE file for full details.
 Please also read the Terms of Use and Trademark.

-> "Yoga is the journey of the self, through the self, to the self." — The Bhagavad Gita
+> "The mind is a product of of intricate, self-organizing patterns influenced by the natural flow of impermanence (shakti) created by the self, either consciously or unconsciously." — Adi